Skip to main content

 pub fn spending_limit_key(account: Address, key_id: Address) -> B256

-This is used to access spending_limits[key][token] where key is the result of this function.
+This is used to access account-key rows like spending_limits[key][token] and key_scopes[key].
 The hash combines account and key_id to avoid triple nesting.

 Source